Support For ME/CFS

-There is no know cause for Myalgic Encephalomyelitis, also known as chronic fatigue syndrome.
+There is no know cause for Myalgic Encephalomyelitis, also known as chronic fatigue syndrome (ME/CFS).

 ME causes dysregulation of the central nervous system (brain), energy metabolism system, and the immune system.
 The entire body is affected.
 Activity, even after minimal mental or physical exertion, makes a person with ME feel worse.
 A persons energy declines and debilitating fatigue reduces their every day living.

-In the U.S. over 1 million people have Myalgic Encephalomyelitis.
+In the U.S. 1 million to 2.5 million people have Myalgic Encephalomyelitis.
 Worldwide, an estimated 17 - 30 million have ME.

 80-90% of people with ME are not diagnosed.
 Therefore, they are receiving inappropriate advice or the wrong treatments.